desai-akshay007/Interview-Questions/README.txt

 other team members if I am blocked.
 Connecting with people better and understanding the product and the company.

 3 months down the line I should have enough understanding that I can now start to closely watch our work, processes and try to identify any pain points or improvements where I can provide suggestions, make improvements and gain feedback.
-At this point I should be able to clearly able set my goals for the upcoming year.
+At this point I should be clearly able set some of my goals for the upcoming year.

 6 months down the line I think I should be comfortable leading some key features / projects and be an integral member of the team who is able to contribute in each aspect of the working of our team may it be process / code / or customer support.

-End of each month I would reflect on the improvements I made and blockers I have that need to be addressed.
+End of each month I would reflect on the improvements I made and blockers I have that need to be addressed and make sure I am communicating that with you as well.